REGULATIONS RELATING TO COMMUNICATION ABOUT ORGANIC CHAMPAGNE

-- In Europe, as for all products from organic farming that claim to be such, the European organic logo must appear on the label, as well as the mention "organic wine", the code of the certification body (FR-BIO-XX) and the origin of agricultural raw materials (Agriculture France).
+- As is the case with all products from organic agriculture which present themselves as such, the European organic logo, called Eurofeuille, must, by law, feature on the label as well as the words ‘organic wine’, the code number of the certifying body (FR-BIO-XX) and the origin of the agricultural raw material used (Agriculture France).

 European organic logo

-- The conversion time for the vine is 36 months before harvest.
-This is the fourth harvest after the start of the conversion process, which will be AB certified; 2 years of vinification are then imposed by the appellation to finalise a vintage of champagne.
-A domain starting a conversion in 2019 could market a Champagne Bio (organic champagne) in 2024, at the earliest.
+- The length of time required for the conversion of vines is 36 months before harvesting.
+That is to say, the fourth harvest after the start of the conversion process will be certified as Agriculture Biologique; a further 2 years of vinification are required by the rules of the appellation to produce a cuvée of champagne.
+Thus, a producer who started conversion in 2020 will not be able to sell Organic Champagne until 2025 at the earliest.